Aspie96/blog/content/posts/free-software.md

 Because of legal and technical restrictions, what you can actually do with the programs you use is usually very limited.
 In this article, I provide an overview of the scope of those limitations and how they can be lifted by *software freedom*.

-I will first talk about existing restrictions on computer programs.
-Then, I will introduce the idea of free and open source software.
-I will follow with the topic of licensing.
-I will mention a few ways software can be "remixed".
-After that, I will discuss the motivations that lead people to develop free and open source software.
-I will list several advantages of software freedom.
-Then, I will write about its relationship with government policies.
-I will describe how similar ideas apply to non-software digital assets.
-Finally, I will give some examples of free and open source software which you may already be familiar with.

 ## Restrictions on software

 Programmers typically create software by writing *source code*, as text, in a *programming language*.
 This may then need to be converted (or "compiled") into *object code*.
 The result is still the same program, just represented in a different way, which is not human-readable.